 Compute properties of the point clusters.
 Loops over all points in the given array and determines the center of mass of the cluster as well as the gyration tensor.
-After calling this method, these properties can be accessed with the centers and gyrations attributes.
+These can be accessed after the call to compute() with the centers and gyrations attributes.

-- system Any object that is a valid argument to freud.locality.
-NeighborQuery.from_system. - $cluster_idx ((N{points},) np.ndarray) Cluster indexes for each point.$ property gyrations property radii_of_gyration
+• system - Any object that is a valid argument to freud.locality.
+NeighborQuery.from_system.

+• cluster_idx ((N{points},) np.ndarray) - Cluster indexes for each point.

+property gyrations